cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Pod Disruption Budget

-If the process is expected to have no downtime it has PodDisruptionBudget
+If the process is expected to have no downtime, it has PodDisruptionBudget

 Improves: